abdullahsalah96/DareFit/README.md

   <img src="docs/JoinChallengeDetails.png" width="200" height="400">
 </p>

 DareFit uitilizes Apple MapKit, Firebase Authentication and Firebase Firestore Database to povide these features.
+The Application UI was designed using Adobe XD.